CLOSE SEARCH

 We have a team of highly experienced growth company specialist lawyers who advise investors and also founders/current shareholders on investment transactions.
 Each situation is different so it is our experience of previous investment transactions and commercial experience which are as valuable to our clients as our legal acumen.

-Control – investors are likely to require significant ability to oversee and possibly even control certain aspects of the business.
-They will very often demand representation at Board level.
+Control – investors are likely to require significant ability to oversee and possibly even control certain aspects of the business, often including representation at Board level.

 Exit – what is the investors likely exit timetable and plan?
 Does this accord with the founders plan?